 The lake acts as a focal point as it attracts early morning runners and families strolling slowly around a pedestrian footway at the waters edge.

-A lone grey empty building sits on a small circular mound of soil and grass, right in the center of the lake.
+As you walk around the lake, you will see a lone grey empty building sits on a small circular mound of soil and grass, right in the center of the lake.
 It raises many questions.

 3. Visit Ngoc Son Pagoda

 To enter the temple, you must cross the Rising Sun Bridge to Jade Island.
 The bridge itself is ruby red colored and very photogenic with the lake as a backdrop.
-You will not miss it!
+You will not miss it.

-Price: 30,000 VND (US$ 1.30)
+Price: About 30,000 VND (about US$ 1.30)

-4. Watch Vietnamese Traditional Water Puppet Show
+4. Watch A Traditional Vietnamese Water Puppet Show

-You will sit in a lovely theater watching a number of stories told about Vietnam’s history and culture through the art of puppeteering.
+If you choose to attend a show, you will sit in a lovely theater watching a number of stories told about Vietnam’s history and culture through the art of puppeteering.

-There are 2 venues to choose between: Thang Long or Lotus and both are right on the lake edge.
-Thang Long to the North East and Lotus to the West.
+There are 2 venues to choose between, Thang Long or Lotus.
+Both locations are right on the lake edge with Thang Long to the North East and Lotus to the West.

-5. Discover Upperclass Hanoi – French Quarter
+5. Discover Upper Class Hanoi In The French Quarter

-Architecture in the French quarter is early 20th century European.
+Architecture in the French Quarter is early 20th century European.
 You will find that pavements are wider and much less chaotic here, which will likely come as a welcome relief.

 6. See The Ancient One Pillar Pagoda

-One Pillar Pagoda is a historic Buddhist temple dating back almost a thousand years to 1049.
+The One Pillar Pagoda is a historic Buddhist temple dating back almost a thousand years to 1049.
 The name is derived from its unique structure.

-A staircase on one side allows the public to enter the temple to discover it is filled with ornaments, food and candles.
-The whole structure sits in the middle of a small lotus pond.
+Look for a small staircase on one side which allows the public to enter the temple.
+You will discover One Pillar Pagoda is filled with ornaments, food and candles meants as an offering.

 The emperor at the time had a dream about a son being passed to him as he sat on a lotus flower.
 Because of this fantasy, the emperor commanded the temple to be built from a lotus pond in the shape of a lotus flower.

-Imagine if we could all build whatever we saw in our dreams?!
+Imagine if we all could build whatever we saw in our dreams?!

-Headed to Vietnam?
+Heading to Vietnam?
 Be sure to read our Top 30 Key Things To Know About Vietnam before you visit.

 The restaurant is elegant, the delicious flavors evoke emotion and the service is impeccable.
 What are we missing here?
 Oh yes.
 Price.

-You will be delighted to know that you can enjoy a tasty feast and drink wine at just a fraction of what you would pay for similar at home.
-If we only succeed in giving one piece of advice from this whole article, please let it be this one!
+Duong’s will surely be one of the best restaurants on your entire Vietnam Itinerary.
+If we only succeed in giving one piece of advice from this whole article, please let it be this one.

-8. History & Culture Learning At Vietnamese Women’s Museum
+8. Visit The Vietnamese Women’s Museum

-The women’s museum in Hanoi’s French quarter showcases women’s roles in Vietnamese history and family life.
+The Vietnamese Women’s Museum in Hanoi’s French Quarter showcases women’s roles both in Vietnamese history and family life.
 An original museum was opened in 1995 but closed in 2006 for complete renovations.

 The museum re-opened in 2010 with a transformation both in terms of exhibits and focus.
-There are 3 primary themes to learn about in the Vietnamese women’s museum:
+There are 3 primary themes to learn about in the museum:

-1 – Women in History
+- Women in History

 Recent modernizations have brought the museum to life by wonderfully presenting exhibits across 4 levels.
 There are over 28,000 objects here relating to women in Vietnam that have been collected since the 1970’s.

-9. Drink Delicious Robusta Vietnamese Coffee
+9. Drink Delicious Robusta Vietnamese Egg Coffee

 Egg coffee is a Vietnamese delicacy originating in Hanoi.
 Egg yolks were used in place of milk, which was scarce due to short supply as a result of the post Vietnam war trade embargo.